 It’s not always possible to have both a human-readable “wall time” and a causally consistent sequencing of events.
 When forced to trade between a human-readable wall time and a causally consistent sequencing of events, an Audit Log should favor causal consistency over a precise wall time.
 In a best-case scenario, protocols like Network Time Protocol (NTP) can allow for a high level of accuracy in both.

-The Publisher API allows clients to specify a
+The Replicated Audit Log allows clients to specify a

 created time for any event.
-In addition to allowing clients to report event timing, the Publisher API will record an NTP-synchronized
+In addition to allowing clients to report event timing, the Audit Log Publisher API will record a system

 received timestamp for all events.